sgzwach/GenElect2.0/README.md

 - [X] Order the core courses on each students schedule by core period
 - [X] Add link to campus map
 - [X] Fix core errors when changing user roles (students to admins primarily)
+- [X] Make instructor page so that student helpers know what they can do